 Do you find comfort in “knowing” that you are only responsible for $50, the maximum exposure under most credit card agreements, for unauthorized charges?
 Well, that only “works” if you notify the credit card issuer of your dispute within 60 days of receiving the erroneous statement.
 If you don’t make the complaint, you lose.
 Period.

-So, here are five things I want you to do that could save you literally thousands of dollars:
+Five simple steps could save you literally thousands of dollars:

-Michelle Gershfeld is a bankruptcy attorney, debt negotiator and personal financial life coach who advises people who are in debt, or building wealth, by identifying and overcoming obstacles that lie in their path to securing worry-free, financial wellness.
-Michelle’s private practice, Law Offices of Michelle Gershfeld, provides services to clients on financial distress workshop with clients…
+Michelle Gershfeld is a bankruptcy attorney, debt negotiator, and personal financial life coach who advises people in debt or building wealth, by identifying and overcoming obstacles that lie in their path to securing worry-free, financial wellness.
+Michelle’s private practice, Law Offices of Michelle Gershfeld, provides services to clients on financial distress, workshops with clients individually…